lexin-chen/lexin-chen/README.md

 <h3 align="center">
     <p>About</p>
     </h3>
-<p> - 🧪 I am currently working on my Ph.D. in Physical Chemistry.<p/>
+<p> - 🧪 I am currently working on a Ph.D. in Physical Chemistry.<p/>
 <p> - 🌱 My research is on building algorithms to analyze the molecular similarity of large datasets with applications to drug discovery. <p/>
 <p> - 💚 Research interest lies in Cheminformatics, Data Mining, and Computer Aided Drug Design. <p/>